sebawoz02/sebawoz02/README.md

   </a>
 </p>

-👋 Hi, my name is Sebastian and I'm a third year student at the Wroclaw University of Science and Technology.
+👋 Hi, my name is Sebastian and I'm a 4th year student at the Wroclaw University of Science and Technology.

 💼 I work as a Junior C Embedded Software Developer.

-🎓 My field of study is algorithmic IT.
+🎓 I have an engineering degree in algorithmic computer science.
+I am currently studying computer automation systems

 👀 I’m interested in data science, math and optimization.
 🌱 I’m currently learning about the compilation process, integrated circuits and also about 5G.